 - Certain medications

 - Vomiting and diarrhea

 - Inadequate electrolyte consumption

 Let’s talk about specific electrolytes now.
 The full list includes sodium, chloride, potassium, magnesium, calcium, phosphate, and bicarbonate.
 Today, however, I’m just going to cover sodium, potassium, magnesium, and calcium imbalances.
 They’re the most common.

 Low serum sodium is called hyponatremia.
 The symptoms of hyponatremia include confusion, headaches, cramps, fatigue, weakness, and in severe cases: seizures, brain damage, and death.

-Heart or kidney failure can cause hyponatremia, as can consuming too much sodium-free water.
-Overhydration largely explains why a large proportion of endurance athletes (~15%) develop hyponatremia.
+Heart failure, kidney failure, liver disease, cancer, diuretics, vomiting, and diarrhea can all cause hyponatremia, as can consuming too much sodium-free water.
+Overhydration largely explains why a large proportion of endurance athletes (~15%) develop exercise-associated hyponatremia.